det-lab/data-fitting/docs/04_fitting_curves.md

 Only these four will be covered here, but feel free to explore the documentation provided if you wish to use everything that `curve_fit` has to offer.

-Here, `f` is our model function.
+In `curve_fit`, `f` is our model function.
 This requires the creation of another function which will be called in `curve_fit`.
-It is necessary that the first argument that this function takes is the independent variable, which is the x-axis in the case of our data.
+It is necessary that the first argument that the function `f` takes is the independent variable, which is the x-axis in the case of our data.
 The other parameters of this function will be the remaining unknown variables of the equation.

-`xdata`, and `ydata` are exactly what they sound like: the data that you're fitting to the model function.
+`xdata`, and `ydata` are exactly what they sound like: the x and y data that you're fitting to the model function.

 `p0` is the initial guess for the unknown variables/parameters of the model function.
-It is given as an **array** where every guess is listed in the order that their associated parameters are listed in the function definition (i.e. if the function is: `def function(x, a, b)`, `p0` would be `[a_estimate, b_estimate]`).
+It is given as an **array** where every guess is listed in the order that their associated parameters are listed in the function definition (i.e. if the function `f` is: `def function(x, a, b)`, `p0` would be `[a_estimate, b_estimate]`).

 Let's get started on creating our model function.
 # The Gaussian